streamlink/streamlink/docs/players.rst

        VLC is unable to open the MRL 'fd://0'

        Use one of the other transport methods instead to work around this.

+..
+[4] :option:`--player-continuous-http` has been reported to work when also
+       using the timeout option for omxplayer (see `When using OMXPlayer the stream stops unexpectedly`_.)

 Known issues and workarounds